 The best defense against sensitivity is keeping up a strict oral hygiene regimen.
 Brushing twice a day—first thing in the morning and after your last meal at night—will help clear food debris, plaque, and bacteria and lessen the likelihood of cavities.
 Using a toothpaste and mouthwash with fluoride—a natural mineral that helps strengthen enamel—will help your teeth stay strong against enamel depletion.
 Flossing is also vitally important in your fight against sensitivity, as flossing removes food debris, fights plaque along the gumline, and is proven to help reduce the intensity of sensitivity.
 Additionally, keeping heartburn in check and avoiding foods and drinks that are high in acid gives your teeth a fighting chance at retaining the enamel that protects them.

 Sensitive teeth don’t have to control your life!
-If you’ve tried a few at-home remedies to no avail, give us a call at Metro Square Dental Associates in Vernon Hills to schedule your next appointment today!
+If you’ve tried a few at-home remedies to no avail, give us a call at Metro Square Dental Associates, your trusted Vernon Hills, IL Orthodontist, in Vernon Hills to schedule your next appointment today!